 A person's cultural background can also influence their biological makeup.
-People from different parts of the world have different patterns of genes and, often, different patterns of disease to which they are vulnerable.
-Such genetic differences can influence whether people succumb to depression when stressed (Click here to return to our discussion of the diathesis-stress model).
-Similarly, people's genetic background can influence their response to antidepressant medications.
+People from different cultures and parts of the world have different patterns of genes and, often, different patterns of disease to which they are vulnerable.
+Such genetic differences can influence whether people succumb to depression when stressed.
+Similarly, people's genetic and ethnic background can influence their response to antidepressant medications.

 Society's view of depression has evolved considerably over time, but unfortunately, there is still a significant stigma associated with mental illness, including depression.
 While understanding and acceptance of depression as a legitimate and serious health condition have improved, there can still be a lack of empathy and understanding.
 Some may wrongly perceive those with depression as weak, lazy, or attention-seeking, creating additional barriers for those seeking support.
 Misunderstandings about the nature of depression can lead to patients feeling isolated, fearing judgment from family members, friends, and colleagues.
 It can also influence the way in which depression is diagnosed and treated, and can lead to a delay in seeking help from a mental health professional, such as an online therapist.
 Advocacy, education, and raising awareness can help change these societal perceptions and improve support for individuals suffering from depression.